-The Company has recorded liabilities for steam generation sites, combustion turbine generation sites, combined cycle generation sites, wind generation sites, distribution and transmission poles, gas mains, and leased facilities where disposal is governed by ASC 410 "Asset Retirement and Environmental Obligations (ARO)".
+The Company has recorded liabilities for steam, combustion turbine, combined cycle, and wind generation sites, distribution and transmission poles, gas mains, and leased facilities where disposal is governed by ASC 410 "Asset Retirement and Environmental Obligations (ARO)".

 On April 17, 2015, the U.S. Environmental Protection Agency (EPA) published a final rule, effective October 19, 2015, that regulates Coal Combustion Residuals (CCR) under the Resource Conservation and Recovery Act, Subtitle D. The CCR rule addresses the risks from coal ash disposal, such as leaking of contaminants into ground water, blowing of contaminants into the air as dust, and the catastrophic failure of coal ash surface impoundments by establishing technical requirements for CCR landfills and surface impoundments.
 The rule also sets out recordkeeping and reporting requirements including requirements to post specific information to a publicly-accessible website.